-The conversion of upper floors within centres such as Hockley for residential purposes is appropriate.
-This is on the proviso that such development would not result in a net loss of leisure or commercial uses within the centre and that any new residential accommodation is self-contained and has separate access from the street.
+Draft Policy DM32 allows for the conversion of upper floors within centres, such as Hockley, to be converted for residential purposes.
+This is on the proviso that such development would not result in a net loss of leisure or commercial uses within the centre and seeks to protect the residential amenity of future occupiers, in particular by requiring that any new residential accommodation is selfcontained and has separate access from the street.